 Laceration of the cervix (0.1 to 1%), which are typically superficial tenaculum tears but can be more serious and require repair

 General or local anesthesia rarely causes serious complications.

 The most common delayed complications include

 Bleeding and significant infection (0.1 to 2%)

 These complications usually occur because placental fragments are retained.
 If bleeding occurs or infection is suspected, pelvic ultrasonography is done; retained placental fragments may be visible on an ultrasound scan.
 Mild inflammation is expected, but if infection is moderate or severe, peritonitis or sepsis may occur.
 Sterility may result from synechiae in the endometrial cavity (Asherman syndrome) or tubal fibrosis due to infection.
-Forceful dilation of the cervix in more advanced pregnancies may contribute to incompetent cervix Cervical Insufficiency Cervical insufficiency (formerly called cervical incompetence) is painless cervical dilation resulting in delivery of a live fetus during the 2nd trimester.
-Transvaginal cervical ultrasonography... read more .
+Forceful dilation of the cervix in more advanced pregnancies may contribute to incompetent cervix Cervical Insufficiency Cervical insufficiency (formerly called cervical incompetence) is painless cervical dilation resulting in 2nd-trimester pregnancy loss.
+Transvaginal cervical ultrasonography during the 2nd trimester... read more .
 However, induced abortion probably does not increase risks for the fetus or woman during subsequent pregnancies.

 Psychologic complications do not typically occur but may occur in women who

 Have limited social support or feel stigmatized by their support system

 About 40% of unintended pregnancies end in induced abortion.

 Common methods for abortion are instrumental evacuation of the uterus after cervical dilation or medication abortion(to induce uterine contractions).